 To debug an app running in the iOS simulator, just go to Safari’s “Develop” menu, select “iPhone Simulator”, then select your app’s index.html file.

 You’ll end up with a full remote debugging experience, just like if you were debugging inside the Safari browser, complete with JS breakpoints, DOM inspection, etc…

 If you’re still debugging your apps, and the solutions mentioned above don’t work, you can always resort to plain-old “alert()” statements to pop up debug messages, or use “console.log()” statements to write to system logs.

-console.log('...'); are printed to the BlackBerry’s Event Log.
-The Event Log can be accessed by pressing
+On BlackBerry, all console.log('...'); are printed to the BlackBerry’s Event Log.
+The Event Log can be accessed by pressing ALT + LGLG.

 The PhoneGap getting started guides will point you to the right direction for getting started with a particular platform.
 If you are just targeting iOS, you can use Xcode for building.
 If you are just targeting Android, you can use Eclipse, etc… It is all very easy to get up and running.

 However, this process gets much more complicated when targeting multiple platforms at once.
 When I have to do this, PhoneGap Build becomes really, really handy.